GRAPHIC-Take Five: Calm or calamity? | Business

 A market slide has moderated stock valuations, but a downgrade in the earnings outlook could dampen equities' attractiveness.
 Upcoming earnings reports includes results from Tesla, Netflix and Johnson & Johnson.
 4/ NOT THE ECONOMY, COMRADE

-China's twice-a-decade Communist party congress kicks off on Sunday, and the week-long, closed-door assembly is set to hand Xi Jinping an unprecedented third five-year term as supreme leader, securing his place as the country's most powerful ruler since Mao Zedong.
+China's twice-a-decade Communist party congress kicked off on Sunday, and the week-long, closed-door assembly is set to hand Xi Jinping an unprecedented third five-year term as supreme leader.
 It puts Xi in a position to pursue his vision for the "rejuvenation of the Chinese nation," which includes the "common prosperity" policies that toppled behemoths including Alibaba and Evergrande.
 A desire to bring Taiwan under Beijing's control is also ramping up tensions with Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)